Digital Economy Survey

 The target population for the survey is non-institutionalized persons 18 years of age or older, living in Canada's ten provinces.

-The content for the Digital Economy electronic questionnaire was drafted in consultation with the System of National Accounts within Statistics Canada.
+The content for the Digital Economy Survey electronic questionnaire was drafted in consultation with the System of National Accounts team within Statistics Canada.

-The questionnaire underwent cognitive testing in the form of in-depth interviews in both of Canada's official languages, conducted by Statistics Canada's Questionnaire Design Resource Centre.
+The questionnaire was subject to cognitive testing in the form of in-depth interviews in both of Canada's official languages, conducted by Statistics Canada's Questionnaire Design Resource Centre.
 The goal of the qualitative study was to test the survey content.

 This is a sample survey with a cross-sectional design.

-The DES sample has a two-stage design: the sampling unit for the first stage is the dwelling, and the sampling unit for the second stage is the person.
+The Digital Economy Survey sampling has a two-stage design: the sampling unit for the first stage is the dwelling, and the sampling unit for the second stage is the person.

 The Digital Economy Survey frame was stratified by province, and a simple random sample of dwellings was selected independently within each province.